THE villagers of Cardross turned out in force at the station in 1918 to honour a Victoria Cross-winning hero of World War One.

 While he was in Mesopotamia from September 1916 to January 1918 he kept a diary, including descriptions of his voyage to Mesopotamia, comments on his fellow officers, and concerns over discipline in the ranks arising from a close relationship between his commanding officer and a Company Sergeant Major.

 He also commented on the health of the officers in his company, and described the living conditions.
+He did not tell of his own injuries at Istabulat — he suffered gunshot wounds in both thighs, right leg, left arm and face, and his right hand was seriously injured.

 He wrote about supporting a raiding party on Turkish front lines after which two British soldiers were displayed on the enemy parapet in January 1917, and his wounding at the battle of Istabulat when he won the V.C.